Munafri Arifuddin

-Munafri Arifuddin (born 20 September 1975) is an Indonesian businessman who is the CEO of the football club PSM Makassar.
+Munafri Arifuddin (born 20 September 1975) is an Indonesian politician and businessman who is the mayor of Makassar, serving since February 2025.
+He is also the former CEO of the football club PSM Makassar and the current Director of PT Liga Indonesia Baru.

 Son-in-law of Bosowa Corporation founder Aksa Mahmud and relative of Jusuf Kalla, he worked at Bosowa Group before joining the football club.
 In 2018, he ran for the mayoral election in Makassar as a single candidate after his opponent was disqualified, but lost to an empty ballot.
+After losing the repeat election in 2020, he would be elected as mayor in the 2024 mayoral election.

 Background and family

 Munafri was born in Majene, South Sulawesi (today part of West Sulawesi) on 20 September 1975.
 His father-in law, Aksa Mahmud, is the founder of the Bosowa Corporation and one of the richest men in Indonesia, in addition to being the brother-in-law of Jusuf Kalla, the 10th and 12th Vice President of Indonesia.
 Munafri's wife Melinda Aksa Mahmud is the CEO of Bosowa Education; the couple have four children.

 Munafri studied for primary, secondary and tertiary school all in Makassar, and earns his bachelor's degree in law from Hasanuddin University in 1999.